-When Schindler berates Itzhak Stern for sending too many force-labor camp workers to his factory, Stern reminds him about Amon Goeth shooting 25 men from Bejski's camp.
-The Bejski that Stern refers to is none other than Moshe Bejski - who eventually became Oskar Schindler's document forger and later the Israeli Supreme Court Judge from 1979 to 1991.
+When Schindler berates Itzhak Stern for sending too many forced-labor camp workers to his factory, Stern reminds him about Amon Göth shooting twenty-five men from Bejski's camp.
+The Bejski that Stern refers to is Moshe Bejski, who eventually became Oskar Schindler's document forger, and later an Israeli Supreme Court Judge from 1979 to 1991.
 He is mentioned in the book.
-In the list, he is #531 on the men's list and occupation was a draftsman.
+In the list, he is #531 on the men's list, and his occupation was a draftsman.

 Contrary to popular belief, this was not the first film Steven Spielberg directed that received an R-rating by the Motion Picture Association of America.
 That credit goes to his short film Amblin' (1968).

 The line "God forbid you ever get a taste for Jewish skirt.
-There is no future in it," was spoken by Scherner, but in the original script was supposed to be spoken by Goeth.
-This is why in the next scene where Goeth says "When I said they didn't have a future I didn't mean tomorrow" doesn't really make any sense since he didn't say the line.
+There is no future in it." was spoken by Scherner, but in the original script was supposed to be spoken by Göth.
+This is why in the next scene where Göth says "When I said they didn't have a future, I didn't mean tomorrow." doesn't really make any sense, since he didn't say the line.

-The film, as shown in most countries, had the song "Yerushalayim Shel Zahav" - Jerusalem of Gold - at the end.
-When the film was shown in Israel, audiences laughed at this, as this song was written after the 1967 war as a pop song.
-They then re-dubbed the song "Eli Eli," which was written by Hannah Sennesh during World War Two over the end.
+The film, as shown in most countries, had the song "Yerushalayim Shel Zahav", Jerusalem of Gold, at the end.
+When it was shown in Israel, audiences laughed at this, as this song was written after the 1967 war as a pop song.
+The producers then re-dubbed the song "Eli Eli", which was written by Hannah Senesh during World War II, over the end.
 However, some criticized this decision as a misinterpretation of the scene, since the song serves as a lead-in to a scene that takes place in modern-day Israel (long after the release of "Yerushalayim Shel Zahav") not during the Holocaust.

-The song being played when Schindler enters the night club and meets all of the Nazi officials is called "Por Una Cabeza".
-The same song is played as the tango in the films True Lies (1994) and Scent of a Woman (1992).
+The song being played when Schindler enters the nightclub and meets all of the Nazi officials is called "Por Una Cabeza".
+The same song is played as the tango in True Lies (1994) and Scent of a Woman (1992).

 One of two films where Ralph Fiennes and Liam Neeson's characters pretend to be allies of each other while making separate schemes for themselves.
-In here, Neeson's character wants to save people from death while in Clash of the Titans (2010) Fiennes character wants to destroy people.
+Here, Neeson's character wants to save people from death, while in Clash of the Titans (2010), Fiennes character wants to destroy people.

-The first war film to win the Academy Award for Best Picture Oscar since Platoon (1986), a gap of seven years.
-The first predominantly black-and-white war film to be nominated for the Academy Award for Best Picture Oscar since The Longest Day (1962), a gap of thirty-one years.
-The first predominantly black-and-white World War II war film to win the Academy Award for Best Picture Oscar since From Here to Eternity (1953), a gap of forty years.
-Other black-and-white World War II war films which have won the Academy Award for Best Picture Oscar include Mrs. Miniver (1942); Casablanca (1942) and The Best Years of Our Lives (1946).
-As such, "Schindler's List" is the fifth black-and-white World War II war film to win the Academy Award for Best Picture Oscar.
-The first World War II film to win the Academy Award for Best Picture Oscar since Patton (1970), a gap of twenty-three years.
-The first World War II film to be nominated for the Academy Award for Best Picture Oscar since John Boorman's Hope and Glory (1987), a gap of six years.
-The first predominantly black-and-white film to win the Academy Award for Best Picture Oscar since The Apartment (1960), a gap of thirty-three years.
-The first war film to be nominated for the Academy Award for Best Picture Oscar since Born on the Fourth of July (1989), a gap of four years.
-The first predominantly black-and-white film to be nominated for the Academy Award for Best Picture Oscar since both The Elephant Man (1980) and Raging Bull (1980), a gap of thirteen years.
-The first Steven Spielberg war film to be nominated for the Academy Award for Best Picture since Raiders of the Lost Ark (1981), a gap of twelve years.
-The first Spielberg war film since Indiana Jones and the Last Crusade (1989), a gap of four years.
+This is the first war film to win the Academy Award for Best Picture Oscar since Platoon (1986), the first predominantly black-and-white war film to be nominated for the Academy Award for Best Picture Oscar since The Longest Day (1962) and the first predominantly black-and-white World War II war film to win the Academy Award for Best Picture Oscar since From Here to Eternity (1953).
+It is also the fifth black-and-white World War II war film to win the Academy Award for Best Picture Oscar, the first World War II film to win the Academy Award for Best Picture Oscar since Patton (1970), the first World War II film to be nominated for the Academy Award for Best Picture Oscar since John Boorman's Hope and Glory (1987), the first predominantly black-and-white film to win the Academy Award for Best Picture Oscar since The Apartment (1960), the first war film to be nominated for the Academy Award for Best Picture Oscar since Born on the Fourth of July (1989), the first predominantly black-and-white film to be nominated for the Academy Award for Best Picture Oscar since both The Elephant Man (1980) and Raging Bull (1980).
+It is the first Steven Spielberg war film to be nominated for the Academy Award for Best Picture since Indiana Jones and the Last Crusade (1989), the first was Raiders of the Lost Ark (1981).

 The Set Decorator on this film, who shared the Best Art Direction Academy Award with Allan Starski, is named Ewa Braun.
 Eva Braun was also the name of Adolf Hitler's mistress.
 Billy Crystal later said that he regretted not being the host of the Oscars that year because he heard the name on television and wanted to call host Whoopi Goldberg right away and point out the odd coincidence.